jedie/cookiecutter_templates/README.md

 │ test                        Run unittests                                                        │
 │ tox                         Run tox                                                              │
-│ update                      Update the development environment                                   │ │ update-test-snapshot-files  Update all test snapshot files (by remove and recreate all snapshot  │ │                             files)                                                               │ │ version                     Print version and exit                                               │
+│ update                      Update the development environment                                   │ │ update-template-req         Update requirements of all cookiecutter templates                    │ │ update-test-snapshot-files  Update all test snapshot files (by remove and recreate all snapshot  │ │                             files)                                                               │ │ version                     Print version and exit                                               │